Molecules from Nature impact

 Our research focuses on the biological questions relevant to the improvement of existing uses, the discovery and design of new products, and the discovery of new uses for existing and novel products.

 Research from the Molecules from Nature ISP will contribute to the bioeconomy in the following ways:

 The rise of anti-microbial resistance and of dangerous viral illnesses has increased demand for new antibiotics, diagnostics and vaccines.
 Our research on actinomycetes, will uncover a wealth of new products that can be tested for antibiotic properties, our transient expression systems that allow rapid, cheap, high-level production of valuable proteins in plant leaves will revolutionise production of vaccines, and our research will also provide new leads for drug production, including anti-cancer and anti-inflammatory drugs.
 These leads will come from better understanding of how existing plant-derived drugs are synthesized, and hence a new capacity to discover or “design” a range of new molecules with drug potential.

 Interest in plant and microbial natural products as feedstocks for industry is being accelerated by the need to replace fossil fuel feedstocks.
 Our research is highly relevant to the development of new feedstocks, including terpene derivatives (detergent and foaming properties), flavonoids (UV-filtering properties), and starch and other glucans (multiple uses in food and non-food sectors).
-Expansion of use of natural products requires that bioactivities and properties can be appropriately tailored and problems of availability can be overcome.
-Our research will address these issues by, for example, engineering “designer” terpenes for specific applications, developing a Natural Product Discovery Platform for actinomycete products with novel structures and activities, and increasing our capacity to generate products for testing by industrial and academic partners.
+Our research will be used to engineer “designer” terpenes for specific applications, developing a Natural Product Discovery Platform for actinomycete products with novel structures and activities.